-Celebrity Deaths: 2017 To Be Another Year Of Hardcore Mournography?
+Celebrity Deaths: 2017 To Be Another Year Of Hardcore ‘Mournography’?

 Will the popularity of mournography, which is basically sensationalizing and dehumanizing celebrity deaths, continue in 2017, or is it just a fad that will die out?
 And do you view it as disrespectful or not?
 Leave your thoughts in the comments section below.

-[Featured image by Lilli Day/iStock]
+[Featured Image by Lilli Day/iStock]